saila-byte/sagars-assistant/GOOGLE_OAUTH_SETUP.md

 # Google OAuth Setup Guide

-This guide will help you set up Google OAuth authentication for the Sagar's Assistant calendar booking app.
+This guide will help you set up Google OAuth authentication for the Hassaan's Assistant calendar booking app.

 ## Prerequisites